Partner Buyout Financing: 5 Funding Options To Consider

 If your partner wants to leave the company and you’re not especially interested in becoming its sole owner, you can sell your partner’s shares to another investor.
 If an investor buys your partner’s equity, they are now a legal partner in your business.

 Unfortunately, this can be detrimental to your business’ independence; all decisions must be made with the new partner’s consent.
-This is why most partnerships are dissolved with the remaining partner using debt financing to become the business’ sole owner.
+This is why most partnerships are dissolved with the remaining partner using debt financing to become the business’s sole owner.

 Financing with an SBA 7(a) Loan

 In the not-so-distant past, the government was almost universally opposed to guaranteeing loans for partner buyouts as they result in substantial negative equity for a business.
-To guard against default, SBA 7(a) loans required 20-25% buyer equity.
+To guard against default, SBA 7(a) loans require 20-25% buyer equity.
 However, a few years ago, the Small Business Administration altered that position to extend loans for partner buyouts if a business has at least a 9:1 debt-to-net-worth ratio and the buyer equity requirement was reduced to 10%.
-SBA 7(a) loans have relatively low-interest rates (though they are variable), long repayment terms (10-25 years), and can provide up to $5 million in capital.
+SBA 7(a) loans have relatively low interest rates (though they are variable), long repayment terms (10-25 years), and can provide up to $5 million in capital.

 Using an SBA 504 Loan To Buy Into a Partnership